-Washing your bathing suit is pretty straightforward, but it's important to do so to maintain the quality of your swimwear.
-This guide will tell you everything you need to know about keeping your bathing suit clean from start to finish!
+Although washing your bathing suit is quite simple, it is necessary to do so in order to preserve the quality of your swimwear.
+Everything you need to know about maintaining the cleanliness of your bathing suit is covered in this tutorial!

-Many people do not know about washing their bathing suits is that you should never use bleach or fabric softener when doing so because they can cause the colour to fade significantly.
-For more information, read below!
+Many people are unaware that while washing bathing suits, you should never use bleach or fabric softener because they can dramatically fade the colour.
+Read on for more details!

-This post will tell you what you need to do, how often to wash your bathing suit, and the best way to clean it for maximum efficiency.
+You'll learn what to do, how often to wash your bathing suit, and the most effective methods of cleaning it in this article.

 How to Wash Your Bathing Suit

-But how do you take good care of a bathing suit?
-How do you effectively wash it, so it stays looking new all summer?
+But how exactly do you maintain a swimming suit?
+How can you wash it successfully so that it looks brand-new throughout the summer?

-Follow either of these methods, and you're well on your way to having a bathing suit that will last all summer long.
+You'll be well on your way to having a bathing suit that will last all summer long if you use one of these techniques.

 1. Wash It Right Away Or Your Suit May Stink

-The most important thing you can do when cleaning a swimsuit is to rinse it off right after wearing it, then wash it well when you get home.
+The most crucial step in cleaning a swimsuit is to immediately rinse it off after using it, followed by a thorough wash when you return home.

-This will minimize the amount of time the fabric is exposed to harsh agents like sunscreen, sweat, salt, and chlorine.
-Not to mention how intimately close your bathing suit has been to your body.
+By doing this, the fabric will spend less time being exposed to damaging substances like sunscreen, sweat, salt, and chlorine.
+Not to mention how near to your body your swimming suit has been.

 2. Hand-Wash Your Bathing Suit

-The goal of washing your swimsuit is to remove as much chlorine and sunscreen as possible.
-In addition, if you've been swimming in a lake or ocean, you want to remove the salt and any other ickies that might be in the fabric.
+To get rid of as much chlorine and sunscreen as you can, wash your swimsuit.
+Additionally, if you've gone swimming in a lake or ocean, you should wash the cloth to get rid of any salt and other icky things that might be there.

-After the suit has soaked awhile, use both hands to gently scrub the spots on the swimsuit where sunscreen might be: the neckline, shoulder straps, etc.
+Use both hands to gently clean the areas of the swimsuit where sunscreen might be: the neckline, shoulder straps, etc., after the suit has soaked for a time.

-Now dump out the water in your pan or sink.
-Using lukewarm water, rinse the swimsuit thoroughly under running water.
+Now drain the water from your sink or pan.
+Rinse the swimsuit thoroughly under running water while using lukewarm water.

-You want to use a lot of water here to 1) remove the detergent and 2) remove any dirt, sunscreen, chlorine, or salt with it.
+Here, you should use a lot of water to 1) wash away the detergent and 2) flush out any dirt, sunscreen, chlorine, or salt that may have gotten on it.

 3. Wash Your Bathing Suit In The Washing Machine

-While I don’t recommend washing your bathing suit in the washing machine, it’s not always convenient to hand-wash your suit.
+While I don't advise cleaning your swimming suit in the washing machine, doing it by hand isn't always practical.

 Step 1: Put the suit in a mesh laundry bag.

-It's okay to wash your bathing suit with other items; however, don't wash anything that would pick the fabric (items with zippers or velcro or anything rough on the fabric).
+Your swimming suit can be washed with other items, but avoid washing anything that could snag the fabric (items with zippers or velcro or anything rough on the fabric).

 Step 2: Set your machine to the gentle cycle, using cool water.

-Step 3: After completing the wash cycle, hang the swimsuit to dry on a hanger.
+Step 3: Hang the swimsuit to dry on a hanger once the wash cycle is finished.

 4. A Few Notes About Washing Bathing Suits

-- Don't use bleach, Oxi Clean (or similar) or other stain-removal products.
-They can cause discolouration.
+- It is not advised to use bleach, Oxi Clean, or any other stain-removing products.
+They could cause discolouration.

-- Alternate your swimsuits.
-You should avoid using the same swimsuit more than once in 24 hours.
-Because Spandex is a memory yarn, your swimwear will need 24 hours to dry and go back to its original shape.
-This will stop your costume from bagging and stretching.
+- Change up your swimwear.
+Avoid wearing the same swimsuit more than once in a 24-hour period.
+Your swimsuit will need 24 hours to dry and return to its original shape because Spandex is a memory yarn.
+This will prevent your costume from stretching and bagging.

-- Rinse your swimwear after swimming – wear in the shower when you get out (but don’t use any shower gels!)
+- After swimming, rinse your swimsuit and put it on in the shower (but don't use any shower gels!)

 Follow This Guide For Cleaning Your Swimwear And Your Swimsuits Will Look Like New Longer